ljurk/midiController/README.md

 # midiController
-I Have actualy a box with 8 pots and use them to send midi via mid cable.
+I have a box with 8 pots and use it to send midi via midi cable.
 Midi thru will follow